NinaPaljakkaCargo/js-plotly-challenge/README.md

 Summary
 - Using HTML, CSS, JavaScript, plot.ly, and D3 to create an interactive web page containing analysis of belly button biodiversity data.

--Folders and Files Included :
+*Folders and Files Included :

   -Instructions Folder